Frequently Asked Questions

 - Is there any way I can get content into OJS quickly?

-- How do I delete an article from OJS?
+- How do I delete articles from my user homepage in OJS?

 - As a revenue stream for our open access journal, can OJS support an author-pay model?